cortexrd/Knack-Toolkit-Library/README.md

 -   [Introduction](#introduction)
 -   [Overview](#overview)
+    -   [Zero config needed for Basic Features](#zero-config-needed-for-basic-features)
--   [No time for now, I'll read this later.
-How about a quick try?](#no-time-for-now-ill-read-this-later.-how-about-a-quick-try)
+-   [No time to read all this now.
+How about a quick tryout?](#no-time-to-read-all-this-now.-how-about-a-quick-tryout)
 -   [Features](#features)
     -   [Bootloader](#bootloader)
     -   [Core](#core)